Wondering what are the best places to visit in Mexico? you have landed in the right place.

 Swim in the spectacular waterfalls of the Huasteca Potosina (San Luis Potosi)

-This is actually one of my favorite places in Mexico.
-The Huasteca Potosina is a region that includes part of Queretaro and San Luis Potosi, northeast of Mexico City.
 The region is famous for the spectacular waterfalls scattered around the town of Ciudad Valles.
 You can stay there and get tours that take you around amazing places such as El Salto, Tamul, Puente de Dios.
 There is so much to see.

 Get lost in the Enchanted Garden of Xilitla (San Luis Potosi)